ZhongTheKong/read_right_project/README.md

 -Role->Login->Word List->Practice->Feedback->Progress done
 https://www.loom.com/share/cfcc6f2ced1a4ee780b94fa3f2b50da4

+Milestone 3 Progress
+-STT and Azure Speech Services are fully implemented -Teacher Dashboard is functional with real data -Updated Progress Screen's UI
+-Progress Screen shows more detailed analytics -General UI and navigation cleanup
+-General code improvements
+-Word list can now be navigated properly during practice -Unit Tests made and widget tests drafted

 SETUP NOTES:
 -If you want to use your own CSV file, name it "seed_words.csv" and format it in the same way as the current file in our assets folder before adding it to the assets folder.
+-In the root directory, go into the "assets folder" and add a file named ".env".
+The file's contents should look like this:
+    AZURE_SPEECH_KEY="AZURE SPEECH SERVICE KEY"
+    AZURE_SPEECH_REGION="REGION"

 -When running the app, sign in as a student.
 Make an account and enter the required information.
 -Log in with your new account.
 -Click Go Practice to go to the practice screen.
 Or, you can sign out from here.